SamurAI-Coding/Software2017-18/README.txt

     This environment variable will be used in the "make" process.

   (3-2) Visual Studio
-    Suppose that the zip archive of latest Boost libraries is extrated to the following path:
+    Suppose that the zip archive of latest Boost libraries is extracted to the following path:
       C:\Users\<User name>\boost\<Boost Version>
       (e.g., C:\Users\samurai\boost\boost_1_66_0)
     Then, you need to register the environment variable `BOOST_ROOT` as the path written above.
-    You can check this environmnet variable by the following command on a command prompt (cmd.exe). echo %BOOST_ROOT%
+    You can check this environment variable by the following command on a command prompt (cmd.exe). echo %BOOST_ROOT%
     Next, open a Native tools command prompt.
     For example, if you have installed Visual Studio 2017 Community Edition, execute